Dynamic Reflections: Probing Video Representations with Text Alignment¶

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — First extension of PRH to the video domain; the test-time scaling law is novel and predictive.
+- Novelty: ⭐⭐⭐⭐ — First extension of PRH to video; novel and predictive test-time scaling laws.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — 121 model combinations with broad coverage, multi-dataset validation, and rigorous scaling law fitting.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ — Extensive coverage of 121 model combinations across multiple datasets with rigorous fitting.

-- Writing Quality: ⭐⭐⭐⭐ — Clear structure, rich and intuitive figures, precise articulation of core findings.
+- Writing Quality: ⭐⭐⭐⭐ — Clear structure and intuitive visualizations; core findings stated precisely.